 Rule number 1- Do not be defensive ( Do not say- I haven't had time to go to the shops to buy snacks as I work all day).
 Do not use sarcasm.

 Listen to your child and clarify how he feels ( I see you are really upset and school has been tough today).

 Acknowledge the problem (I know you must be hungry and tired )

 When he has calmed down, talk about the problem.
 What can your son do next time when he has a bad day?

-Understanding and empathizing with your son will lead to a growth in your personal relationship.
-He will feel he can come to you with problems.
+Understanding and empathizing with your child will lead to a growth in your personal relationship.
+They know they can come to you with problems.

 These tools can be used with your husband/ partner or co worker.
 Starting to shout back will not lead to a resolution.
 Often words said in anger are hurtful and leads to a further escalation of the situation.
 Both of you need to step back from the situation, listen and acknowledge the problem.
 Then discuss about finding solutions.